 Swine Feed Market Analysis by Mordor Intelligence

-The swine feed market size stands at USD 168.4 billion in 2026 and is projected to reach USD 220.6 billion by 2031 at a 5.5% CAGR.
+The swine feed market size is projected to expand from USD 159.64 billion in 2025 and USD 168.40 billion in 2026 to USD 220.60 billion by 2031, registering a CAGR of 5.50% between 2026 to 2031.
 Rising feed-conversion efficiency targets now guide profitability more than sheer tonnage expansion, while bans on antibiotic growth promoters encourage the use of enzyme-probiotic blends that maintain weight-gain levels without regulatory friction.
 African Swine Fever (ASF) containment rules embed biosecurity costs into ingredient sourcing and mill hygiene, adding working capital pressure while opening premium niches for mills that certify pathogen-free formulas.
 Precision feeding, mycotoxin control mandates, and carbon labeling by packers drive technology investment forward, pulling demand for feed with specialty additives and real-time feed formulation software.
 The swine feed market benefits from China’s post-ASF herd rebuild, Brazil’s soy-meal cost advantage, and Southeast Asia’s farm industrialization, but it also faces margin risk from corn-soy volatility and tight vitamin A and E supply.

 Key Report Takeaways